 Bergen is expensive if you want it to be but it can also be very reasonable if you research and look out for bargains.
 On average it is recommended to budget US$120 per day when here.
 This will cover one night's accommodation, meals for the day and local transport.
 To do any Private Bergen tours, you will have to increase this budget.
 Accommodation for a couple in a 3-star hotel averages US$140 per night.

 First, if you are hoping to stay during May to August and do Bergen sightseeing tours or outdoor adventure tours Bergen, you need to pre-book everything well in advance.
 Mainly to ensure you get availability but also it may be cheaper.
 When in Bergen and on tours, do not stray from the group especially on scenic tours of the Fjords.
-While Bergen has a safe reputation, you still need to be careful of pickpockets
+While Bergen has a safe reputation, just be aware of your surroundings.

 From mid/late May to the start of September is the warm season in Bergen.
 The average temperatures are 15 degrees Celsius, but in August the temperatures can reach the 20’s.
 The cold season is from around the 8th November to the end of March with average high temperatures of 6 degrees Celsius.
 The coldest time is early February when the temperatures average a low of -2 degrees Celsius.
 It rains all year round.